Chartered Professional Accountants of Ontario

 All requirements (Education, Examination, Practical Experience) must be completed before February 1, 2020 for Path B: CPA, CA Students, and before June 1, 2020 for Path C: CPA (Transition) Students.
 See the CPA Path Decision Tree.

-These prescribed degree-credit courses cover all of the topics in The UFE Candidates' Competency Map: Understanding the Professional Competencies Evaluated on the UFE.
-A self-study Transitional Bridging Module will be made available to all Students in Ontario.
+Given that the 51 credit-hour courses cover the requirements of The UFE Candidates' Competency Map: Understanding the Professional Competencies Evaluated on the UFE, a self-study Transitional Bridging Module is available to Legacy CA students in Ontario to fill the gap between the competency maps.

 © 2014 Chartered Professional Accountants of Ontario